Skip to main content

 • Increase of the priority of the network task which manages the PROFINET network adapter.

-Use the PLC shell to execute these commands (for details, see the runtime description):
+Use the PLC Shell to execute these commands (for details, see the runtime description):

 irq-list